 No, IFAC does not grant professional certifications.
 We encourage students and candidates to contact a professional accountancy organization in their country for information on certifications and degrees.
 A complete list of member organizations is available on the IFAC website.

 No, IFAC does not provide resources specific to students.
 However, the Publications and Resources section of the IFAC website contains a wide range of materials issued by IFAC and the independent standard-setting boards it supports.
-These materials are available for download free of charge.
 The IFAC website also includes links to various other resources that may be of interest to students.